phpmyadmin/phpmyadmin/config.rst

     :type: string
     :default: ''

-This special account is used for 2 distinct purposes: to make possible all relational features (see ) and, for a MySQL server running with ``--skip-show-database``, to enable a multi-user installation (:abbr:`HTTP (HyperText Transfer Protocol)` or cookie authentication mode).
+This special account is used for 2 distinct purposes: to make possible all relational features (see :config:option:`$cfg['Servers'][$i]['pmadb']`) and, for a MySQL server running with ``--skip-show-database``, to enable a multi-user installation (:abbr:`HTTP (HyperText Transfer Protocol)` or cookie authentication mode).
 When using :abbr:`HTTP (HyperText Transfer Protocol)` or cookie authentication modes (or 'config' authentication mode since phpMyAdmin 2.2.1), you need to supply the details of a MySQL account that has ``SELECT`` privilege on the *mysql.user (all columns except "Password")*, *mysql.db (all columns)* and *mysql.tables\_priv (all columns except "Grantor" and "Timestamp")* tables.
 This account is used to check what databases the user will see at login.
-Please see the  on "Using authentication modes" for more information.
+Please see the :ref:`setup` on :ref:`authentication_modes` for more information.
 In phpMyAdmin versions before 2.2.5, those were called "stduser/stdpass".

 .. config:option:: $cfg['Servers'][$i]['auth_type']